TRAINING AGENDA

 11:00 AM-12:15pm

-In this session we will review the dynamics of domestic violence, barriers victims may face, the importance of confidentiality and advocacy and resources. learning objectives will include the ability to identify power and control tactics, identify barriers to leaving a domestic violence situation, importance of confidentiality in DV cases, and identify resources in Oklahoma.
+In this session we will review the dynamics of domestic violence, barriers victims may face, the importance of confidentiality and advocacy and resources.
+Learning objectives will include the ability to identify power and control tactics, identify barriers to leaving a domestic violence situation, importance of confidentiality in DV cases, and identify resources in Oklahoma.

 UNIT 2